 The persecution of Christians is on the rise worldwide

-In recent years, Christian persecution has peaked, and its terrible impacts have only begun to be felt.
+In recent years, Christian persecution has been sharply on the rise, and its terrible impacts have only begun to be felt.
 In fact, according to Pope Francis, conditions for Christians are worse now than they were in the days of the early Church.

 The merciless targeting of Christians—driven by hatred of Christians and the faith itself—emerges as a common denominator in hundreds of testimonies of persecution received by Aid to the Church in Need (ACN) from countries around the world.
 As a Catholic charity providing emergency aid and pastoral support to the persecuted and suffering Church in 140 countries, ACN is committed to chronicling and assessing the evolving phenomenon of the persecution of Christians around the world today.